Equivariant K-theory, groupoids and proper actions: Applications

 In general, vector bundles may not be enough to construct an interesting equivariant cohomology theory for proper actions of second countable locally compact groups \cite{Ph}, but they suffice for two important families, almost compact groups and matrix groups \cite{Ph2}.

-Almost compact groups, i.e., second countable locally compact groups whose group of connected components are compact, always have a maximal compact subgroup.
+Almost compact groups, that is, second countable locally compact groups whose group of connected components are compact, always have a maximal compact subgroup.
 Any space with a proper action of one of these groups is the induction of a space with an action of that compact subgroup and so the study of proper actions of almost compact groups are reduced to studying compact Lie group actions.
-This is carried on in \cite{Ph2}, and so these action groupoids are Bredon-compatible and we have a completion theorem.
-In fact, this is also proved in \cite{Ph2}, by showing that the completion maps are compatible with the reduction map to the maximal compact subgroup.
-With different techniques it is proven that proper actions of matrix groups, that is, closed subgroups of $GL(n,\R)$, are Bredon-compatible and so a completion theorem follows.
-A particular instance of this case are proper actions of abelian Lie groups.
+This is carried out in \cite{Ph2}, where it is proven that these action groupoids are Bredon-compatible that a completion theorem holds.
+This is done by showing that the completion maps are compatible with the reduction map to the maximal compact subgroup.
+With different techniques it is proven that proper actions of matrix groups, that is, closed subgroups of $GL(n,\R)$, are Bredon-compatible.
+Proper actions of abelian Lie groups constitute a particular instance of this case.